Trump unloads over Syria, impeachment, Doral controversies, says he ‘should be allowed to run the country’

 “Where is the agreement that says we have to stay in the Middle East for the rest of humanity?
 For the rest of civilization, to protect the Kurds?
 We’ve taken very good care of them,” Trump said.
 “We’re bringing our troops back home.
 I got elected by bringing our troops back home.”

-Earlier this month, Trump, ordered the bulk of approximately 1,000 U.S. troops in Syria to withdraw after officials said Turkish President Recep Tyyip Erdoğan made it clear in a phone call that his forces were about to invade Syria to push back Kurdish forces.
+Earlier this month, Trump ordered the bulk of approximately 1,000 U.S. troops in Syria to withdraw after officials said Turkish President Recep Tayyip Erdoğan made it clear in a phone call that his forces were about to invade Syria to push back Kurdish forces.
 Turkey has considered many of the Kurdish fighters to be terrorists.
 Several hundred U.S. troops currently remain in the southern Syrian outpost but are there mostly to counter threats from Iran.

 The president, despite mounting criticisms over the move over longstanding military relations with Kurdish armed forces, has maintained that the Kurds are “going to be safe,” while noting that the U.S. “never agreed to protect [them] for the rest of their lives.”